 Loading...

-White Wine, 6 months in oak barrels
+White Wine, 7 months in french oak barrels

-White Wine Crianza, 30 months with its lees
+White Wine Crianza, 5 months with its lees

 En el siglo XIV, Galicia exportaba esquejes a otros viñedos europeos.
 En el siglo XIX, toda la región sufrió una economía deprimida y muchos viñedos se abandonaron por la despoblación al emigrar los trabajadores.
 Los trabajadores de la vendimia gallega fueron en parte los que contribuyeron con su labor a desarrollar los viñedos en bancales de la región del vino de Oporto del Duero.
 Cuando España entró a formar parte de la Unión Europea en 1985, comenzaron a llegar fondos a Galicia que ayudaron al resurgimiento de la industria vitivinícola.